belablotski/APL/APL_LANGUAGE_REFERENCE.md

 Inputs declared in the `inputs` section of a program are provided as a key-value list in the instruction to the agent.
 The runtime is responsible for parsing these and making them available to the program.

-## 6. Conclusion
+## 7. Conclusion

 APL represents a new way of thinking about programming in the age of AI.
 By abstracting away the low-level implementation details and focusing on high-level goals, APL empowers developers to leverage the full reasoning power of AI agents.
+The addition of custom tools provides the foundation for building robust, shared libraries of agent capabilities.
 This is just the beginning, and we envision a future where APL and similar languages become the standard for orchestrating complex, agent-driven software development and automation.